 Live-tweeting – The same as “live blogging”, but using tweets to tell the story in real-time instead of blog posts.

-Protected tweets – When a Twitter user restricts viewing of their tweets to approved followers only.
+Protected tweets – When a Twitter user restricts viewing of their tweets only to followers they have personally approved.

 +1 Button – Allows users to appreciate your content, much like a Facebook like.
 If a user +1’s your content, it also makes it more relevant in Google searches and improves your content’s SEO.